xuankimtran/docs-1/pages/katalon-analytics/docs/kt-op-installation.md

 ---
-title: "Install and Setup TestOps On-Premise"
+title: "Install and Setup TestOps OnPremise"
 sidebar: katalon_studio_docs_sidebar
 permalink: katalon-analytics/docs/testops-op-installation.html
-description: How to install and setup TestOps On-Premise
+description: How to install and setup TestOps OnPremise
 ---
-TestOps On-Premise allows you to access to insightful features of Katalon TestOps for managing automation testing data imported from Katalon Studio in a restricted network environment.
+TestOps OnPremise allows you to access to insightful features of Katalon TestOps for managing automation testing data imported from Katalon Studio in a restricted network environment.

 **Prerequisites:**

 * Download [Postgres Database](https://www.postgresql.org/download/) capatible with your operating system.
-TestOps only supports PostgreSQL from version 11 onwards.
+TestOps OnPremise only supports PostgreSQL from version 11 onwards.

-* Download [TestOps On-Premise installer]() capatible with your operating system.
+* Download [TestOps OnPremise installer]() capatible with your operating system.

 ## Install and create PostgreSQL database